SADT-Boting/Ad-Editor/README.md

 # Ad-Editor
-Application for creating and editing ads and messeges.
+Application for creating and editing ads and messages.
 Includes many options